Open Access Week 2020

 To learn more about how to assess a publisher or journal, visit our Assessing publishers and conferences page.

-Unpaywall and the OA Button can help you find legal, open access versions of articles
+- Unpaywall and the OA Button find legal, OA versions of articles

-Check out Approaches to Open Access Publishing for more on the various ways you can make your work openly available.
+- Check out Approaches to Open Access Publishing

 Make your articles open access

-Create an all-open journal.
-The Libraries Publishing Services office hosts open access journals and other innovative dynamic content.
+- Create an all-open journal.
+U Libraries Publishing is one host of OA journals and other innovative dynamic content.

-Publish in a subscription journal that allows you to post a version online.
-Publications have widely varying rules about which versions of articles may be shared.
-Check sherpa.ac.uk/romeo to see which version you can post.
+- Publish in a subscription journal that allows you to post a version online.
+Check Sherpa Romeo to see which version you can post.

-Share your articles online in a scholarly repository.
-UMN authors are welcome to share their work through the Libraries at the University Digital Conservancy, but many scholars also post their works in disciplinary repositories such as arxiv.org or AgEcon Search.
+- Share your articles online in a scholarly repository.
+Use the U’s University Digital Conservancy and/or a disciplinary repository such as arxiv.org or AgEcon Search.

-Learn about the UMN Open Access policy.
-This policy encourages authors to make their works openly available and creates some additional options that authors may invoke for sharing.
+- Learn about the UMN Open Access policy.
+This policy creates some additional options that authors may invoke for sharing.